 Skintone plays a part too

-In the case of medium skin with warm undertones, golden brown to deep red accents are best.
+In the case of medium skin with warm undertones, golden brown to deep red accents is best.
 On the other hand, on medium skin with cool undertones, the best options are lighter browns and even dark espresso shades.

 If you have dark skin with warm undertones, then deep caramel, as well as dark brown, will be flattering.
-Darker skin with cool undertones goes well with blue and purple-hued shades, such as raven and deep wine or cherry, as well as dark brown colors.
+Darker skin with cool undertones goes well with blue and purple-hued shades, such as a raven and deep wine or cherry, as well as dark brown colors.

 Summer comes with its own fair share of extreme heat.
 Taking good care of your lowlights is quite essential, especially if you want the color to last.
-Using a shampoo and a conditioner that is safe for used on colored hair, such as the Dove Nutritive Solutions Color Care Shampoo and the Dove Nutritive Solutions Color Care Conditioner, is very important.
+Using a shampoo and a conditioner that is safe for use on colored hair, such as the Dove Nutritive Solutions Color Care Shampoo and the Dove Nutritive Solutions Color Care Conditioner, is very important.

 Touchups, like regular dye or highlights, can be spaced out every six weeks or even longer, as lowlights can afford more regrowth and still look fresh.
 If you want it to retain the color for a longer period (especially before the pool or beach), apply a pre-poo treatment such as Nexxus New York Salon Care Color Assure Pre-Wash Primer to help repel water, and lock in color and help with retention.